 Served atop vegetables like beets, potatoes, celery, carrots and mushrooms, the well-plated fish was extra flavorful thanks to the addition of cockles and creamy Maltaise sauce.

 Book your lunch reservation in advance.
-Chapter One by Mickael Viljanen currently offers lunch service on Thursday – Saturday.
-The restaurant currently serves dinner five nights a week.
+Chapter One by Mickael Viljanen currently offers lunch service on Thursday – Saturday as well as dinner five nights a week.
 See the website for specifics.

 Chapter One by Mickael Viljanen is located at 18-19 Parnell Square N, Rotunda, Dublin 1, Ireland.

 In Italy, ‘etto’ is a suffix used to describe something small.
 In Dublin, Etto (the restaurant) is indeed small with just 38 seats.
 However, Dublin’s Etto is a mighty food experience.